ouelletteg/currency-converter-in-java/README.md

 Such application can be used by any user, but it is mainly useful for business, shares, and finance related areas where money transfer and currency exchange takes place on a daily basis.

-In this currency converter app, users are provided with an option to select the type of conversion, i.e. from “this” currency to “that” currency.
+In this currency converter app, users are provided with an option to select the type of conversion, i.e. from "this" currency to "that" currency.
 This simple feature allows users to enter amount to be converted (say currency in Dollars), and display the converted amount (say currency in Euro).